RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2023-03-30-newletter.md

   Research](https://heidiseibold.ck.page/posts/why-we-need-research-software-engineers-for-reproducible-research) - Dr
   Heidi Seibold on the utility of Research Software Engineers.
-+ [PyTorch 2.0](https://pytorch.org/blog/pytorch-2.0-release/) - the next iteration of the popular open-source machine learning framework is "faster, more Pythonic and Dynamic as ever_".
++ [PyTorch 2.0](https://pytorch.org/blog/pytorch-2.0-release/) - the next iteration of the popular open-source machine learning framework is "_faster, more Pythonic and Dynamic as ever_".
 + [Indicators of Open Research - Call for Priorities](https://osf.io/jgb6q) - UK Reproducibility Network is looking for your input on metrics for monitoring indicators of open research so have your say ([direct link to survey](https://forms.office.com/pages/responsepage.aspx?id=MH_ksn3NTkql2rGM8aQVG83drixFredPnFQN6NWRAQ5UNjU1STFYMlNGVFJCWEMzWEs0V1ZVTzNQUyQlQCN0PWcu)).